JAlcocerT/JAlcocerT/content/blog/concepts-GCP.md

 Distributed Relational Database: Cloud Spanner is a globally distributed, scalable, and strongly consistent database.
 It combines the benefits of a relational database (structure, ACID properties) with the scalability of a distributed system.

-CRUD Operations: Cloud Spanner excels at handling CRUD (Create, Read, Update, Delete) operations, which are fundamental to most application's data management needs.
+**CRUD Operations**: Cloud Spanner excels at handling CRUD (Create, Read, Update, Delete) operations, which are fundamental to most application's data management needs.

 ### Compute Engine